yichun10/BioCDQA/README.md

 ### Data preparation
 1、You can obtain the BioCDQA.json from the BioCDQA dataset folder, which is a dataset containing 1183 question-answer pairs.

-2、You can access the 68,428 biomedical papers within the retrieval space through the all_document.json from the BioCDQA dataset folder, where you can download the full text of each paper and view its metadata, including title, abstract, key_topics, publication details, and urls.
+2、You can access the 68,428 biomedical papers within the retrieval space through the [all_document.json](https://drive.google.com/file/d/1Q-Va4mfdgJt7x3Y5QiXtoCbtalDbvqZI/view?usp=sharing), where you can download the full text of each paper and view its metadata, including title, abstract, key_topics, publication details, and urls.

 3、You should download the text and convert it into either Markdown or TXT format.
-We use [Marker]([link](https://github.com/VikParuchuri/marker.git)) to convert the text into Markdown format.
+We use [Marker]((https://github.com/VikParuchuri/marker.git)) to convert the text into Markdown format.

 4、Split the text into appropriately sized chunks (e.g., complete sentences with 500–1000 tokens per chunk) and save the chunks as all_text_chunks.tsv.
 ```